raul23/clustering-text/README.rst

   - if they are not present in at least 5 documents
 - Around 11.7% of the entries of the ``X_tfidf`` matrix are non-zero

+To quickly check the clustering results which are surprisingly good considering the small dataset of ebook text:
+`Results of clustering ebooks<#results-of-clustering-ebooks-pdf-and-djvu>`_

 Script ``cluster_text_docs.py`` (part 1)
 ----------------------------------------
 Dependencies